Sara Jane Olson

 Sara Jane Olson (born Kathleen Ann Soliah, January 16, 1947) is an American far-left activist who was a member of the Symbionese Liberation Army (SLA) in 1975.
 The group disbanded and she was a fugitive for decades before being arrested.
 In 2001, she pleaded guilty to attempted murder related to a failed bombing plot.
 In 2003 she pleaded guilty to second-degree murder related to the death of a customer during a botched bank robbery the SLA committed in California.
 Known then as Soliah, she was also accused of helping a group hide Patty Hearst, a kidnapped newspaper heiress, in 1974.
 After being federally indicted in 1976, Soliah was a wanted fugitive for several decades.
 She lived for periods in Zimbabwe and the U.S. states of Washington and Minnesota.

 While in Minnesota, she legally changed her name to Sara Jane Olson, married, and had a family.
 Arrested in 1999, she pleaded guilty in 2001 to two counts of possessing explosives with intent to murder, and in 2003 to second-degree murder, both stemming from her SLA activities in the 1970s.
 She was sentenced to 14 years in prison.
 She was mistakenly released for five days in March 2008 due to an error made in calculating her parole and was rearrested.
 She was released on parole on March 17, 2009.

 On November 4, 2020, Olson was arrested along with several others for blocking Interstate 94 in Minneapolis during a protest.

 Early life and education

-Kathleen Soliah was born on January 16, 1947, in Fargo, North Dakota, while her family was living in Barnesville, Minnesota.
-When she was eight, her conservative Lutheran family relocated to Southern California.
+Kathleen Soliah was born on January 16, 1947, in Fargo, North Dakota, the daughter of Elsie Soliah (née Engstrøm) and Martin Soliah, while her family was living in Barnesville, Minnesota.
+When she was eight, her conservative Norwegian Lutheran family moved to Palmdale, California, where her father worked as an English teacher and coach at Palmdale High School.
 Soliah attended the University of California, Santa Barbara, where she initially majored in English.
-While in college, she participated in theater and was cast in a production of J.B.
+In college, she participated in theater and was cast in a production of J.B.